-Whether it’s x-ray, ultrasound or MRI, the report seems to always contain some scary looking stuff.
-But here’s the thing – many changes are simply age-related and very normal.
+Whether it’s x-ray, ultrasound or MRI, the imaging report seems to always contain some scary looking stuff.
+But here’s the thing – many imaging changes are simply age-related and very normal.
 Others are transient and will go away in time.
 So here’s the low down on the most common ones.

 Osteophytes primarily form due to compressive bony pressure, such as spinal osteophytes or tibial osteophytes, or due to abnormal pulling load from soft tissues, such as Calcaneal osteophytes (aka. heel spurs).

 Osteophytes are only painful while they are forming, due to the process of bony irritation.
 Once they are no longer under load and reactive, they have no ongoing symptoms or complications in the majority of cases.

 A Baker’s cyst is a pocket of fluid that bulges thru the back of the knee joint.
 It occurs after significant or prolonged swelling from another pathology and can come and go based on the amount of knee fluid present.

 Symptoms of a Baker’s cyst include a loss of knee range due to pressure or pain in the back of the knee and a constant ache in the area.
 A ruptured Baker’s cyst causes sudden calf pain and tightness and is often mistaken for a strained calf muscle.
 Otherwise the ruptured cyst is harmless and doesn’t damage the integrity of the knee joint.

 The best solution for a Baker’s cyst is to reduce the amount of fluid in the knee with anti inflammatory meds and strength work and avoid aggravating positions such as crouching, twisting and jumping.

 Bone oedema is a painful but temporary reaction in the bone which is most commonly caused by impact.